bb511/ATLAS/Wmunu.md

 #### __Table 3.2__ : The A, B, C and D values generated in each quadrant for the data, Monte Carlo signal and background are tabulated.

 Improvements could be made to this method by ensuring that the boundaries of the quandrants are not touching.
-However, the systematic uncertainty quoted in [Table 3.2](#table-32) arise by calculating the variance in the number of counts in each quadrant achieved while changing the isolation fraction boundary.
-The isolation fraction is defined as the ratio of $p_{T}^{cones}$ to $p_{T}$.
+However, the systematic uncertainty quoted in [Table 3.2](#table-32) arise by calculating the variance in the number of counts in each quadrant achieved while changing the isolation fraction boundary. <a name="isolation-fraction"></a>The [isolation fraction](#isolation-fraction) is defined as the ratio of $p_{T}^{cones}$ to $p_{T}$.
 The choice of this boundary was made to be 0.07, such that negligible signal is found beyond the boundary.
 This can be confirmed from the values obtained for Monte Carlo signal in [Table 3.2](#table-32).

 <a name="slider-35"></a>